Skip Navigation

 Start of the section about Bremerial

-Details of the location, cost of joining and the skills that can be attained are indicated within the Gemstone IV site.
+Details of the location, cost of joining and the skills that can be attained are indicated within the GemStone IV site.
 However some of Bremerial's accumulated knowledge - such as it is - is scrawled below.

 QUESTIONS